prasannatalekar/e-commerce-rest-api/README.md

 - View all active products
 - View product by ID
 - Search products by name or category
-- Add product to cart
+- Add product to cart (auto-updates quantity if already in cart)
-- Remove product from cart
+- Remove product from cart (reduces quantity, removes at 0)
 - View cart

 ### 👨‍💼 Admin